shawnsandy/pagekit/README.md

 Version 1.4.6 -- PageKit RC-1a

+Prepping for official release

 Full mail integration
 Adds a admin dashboard template
-Refactored the vendor publish tags to pagekit- prefix UI Updates
+Refactored the vendor publish tags to pagekit- prefix Changed from font-awesome to Material-Icons
+UI Updates
 Bug Fixes

 Version 1.3.7